JarencePlan/FootballAnalytics/README.md

 # FootballAnalytics

-*Code - Contains code written in either R or Python for data visualisations
+*Code - Contains code written in either R or Python for data visualisations.
+Note, need to upload in heatmap, ball progression map, passing network map

 *Graphic Archive - Contains previously made visualisations, all date stamped. (for explainations/analysis on the visuals see twitter page for the posts)